-The Wellbeing Project is cultivating a shift in the culture of the field toward one that is healthier and supportive of inner wellbeing for all those working to effect social change.
-The project is structured in four pillars which all play a vital role and contribute to the larger mission of supporting and growing the wellbeing movement.
+The Project is structured in four pillars which all play a vital role and contribute to the larger mission of supporting and deepening this shift.

-The Wellbeing Project is co-created with Ashoka, the Esalen Institute, the Fetzer Institute, Impact Hub, the Skoll Foundation and the Synergos Institute.
+The Wellbeing Project is co-created with Ashoka, the Esalen Institute, Impact Hub, Porticus, the Skoll Foundation, and the Synergos Institute.

 INNER DEVELOPMENT PROGRAM

-- Retreats (one every 6 months): participants work with three facilitators over 6 days engaging in group and individual exploration, bodywork, and processwork
+Meetings (one every 6 months): participants work with three facilitators over 6 days engaging in group and individual exploration, bodywork, and processwork.

 RESEARCH AND EVALUATION